Techtonica/curriculum/jquery/jquery.md

 - "Bootstrap" lesson

 ### Motivation
 jQuery is a popular and easy-to-learn JavaScript library that allows you to manipulate HTML elements. jQuery allows developers to quickly make webpages interactive across different browsers.

-### Objective
+### Objectives

-**Students will be able to**
+**Participants will be able to:**
 - Link to jQuery in their HTML pages in the correct place
 - Incorporate jQuery code in the correct place in their HTML files
 - Select HTML elements by their element type, class and ID with jQuery